paulhibbitts/docsify-cmpt-363-211-demo/README.md

 [Learn more about pages in Docsify.](https://docsify.js.org/#/more-pages)

-🔗 Activating the "Edit this Page" Link
+🔗 Activating the "📝 Edit this Page" Link
 ---

 1. Go to the file index.html in the `docs` folder of your repository